 The promise of the cloud is real, and it’s disruptive.
 It’s not something that one should be either ‘for’ or ‘against.’
 It’s also not going away.
 While this is true, it is also true that headline cloud storage costs don’t represent the entire picture.

-What is increasingly clear is that there is planning and thinking to do on the part of companies as they embark on this journey.
+What is increasingly clear is that there is planning and thinking to do on the part of oil and gas companies as they embark on this journey.
 Several key considerations need to be considered, such as:

 - What objectives you are trying to achieve?
 Depending on these, it’s possible that a commercial cloud strategy isn’t the right solution at this time.

-- Your data storage and access requirements.
-What data do you need access to and what can you safely archive for long periods?
+- Your subsurface data storage and access requirements – what data do you need access to and what can you safely archive for long periods?

 Once these are understood, it becomes possible to build an optimal solution.
 This then enables maximum benefit from the cloud.